subfxnet/ulogd/README.md

 ##### Keyformat

 The `keyformat` configuration option uses a simple macro replacement syntax to allow inserting various input fields as components of the key.
 This requires some prior knowledge of the input keys the Redis output plugin will receive from the stack.
-The syntax is simply `{{` keyname `}}`.
+The syntax is simply `{{keyname}}`.
 There is a maximum of 8 macros allowed in the `keyformat` configuration option.

 #### Example configuration